 He wrote his Third Symphony, known as the “Symphony of Sorrowful Songs,” in 1976 after having mined Polish folk songs for suitable material.
 One song,“Where has he gone, my dear young son?” adapted by the contemporary Polish folklorist Adolf Dygacz, reflected a mother’s lamentations upon losing her son to war.
 It became the first movement of Górecki’s new symphony.

-The third movement also reflects a mother’s mourning, but is from a 15th century folk song in which the Virgin Mary mourns her dying son on the cross.
+The third movement also reflects a mother’s mourning, but it is from a 15th century folk song in which the Virgin Mary mourns her dying son on the cross.

 The second movement, which will mostly concern us here, takes a different perspective—from an inscription by an 18-year-old woman on the wall of a German death camp in southern Poland in 1944.
 It read, “Oh Mamma do not cry, no. Immaculate Queen of Heaven, you support me always.”